-A team of Santa Clara University undergraduate students worked together over the past two years to build a tiny house and compete in the Sacramento Municipal Utility District (SMUD) Tiny House Competition.
+A team of Santa Clara University undergraduate students worked together to build a tiny house and compete in the Sacramento Municipal Utility District (SMUD) Tiny House Competition.
 The result is this 238 sq.ft. off-grid tiny house, powered entirely by eight 330 Watt Sunmodule solar panels.

 Off-Grid Features: In order to support an off-grid lifestyle, the house is powered entirely by eight 330 Watt Sunmodule solar panels.
 The house stores its energy using saltwater batteries, the only batteries in the world to be Cradle to Cradle certified.
 In order to improve the solar efficiency by 30%, the house trailer is connected to a Colossun solar tracking ring allowing the entire house to revolve as the sun moves across the sky.